ros2/domain_bridge/doc/design.md

 to_domain: 3
 topics:
   # Bridge "/foo/chatter" topic from doman ID 2 to domain ID 3
+  # Automatically detect QoS settings and default to 'keep_last' history with depth 10
   foo/chatter:
     type: example_interfaces/msg/String
-  # Bridge "/clock" topic from doman ID 2 to domain ID 3, with depth 1
+  # Bridge "/clock" topic from doman ID 2 to domain ID 3,
+  # Override durability to be 'volatile' and override depth to be 1
   clock:
     type: rosgraph_msgs/msg/Clock
+    qos:
+      durability: volatile
       depth: 1
-  # Bridge "/clock" topic from doman ID 2 to domain ID 6, with "keep all" history policy
+  # Bridge "/clock" topic from doman ID 2 to domain ID 6
+  # Automatically detect QoS settings and override history to 'keep_all'
   clock:
     type: rosgraph_msgs/msg/Clock
     to_domain: 6
+    qos:
       history: keep_all

 services:
   # Bridge "add_two_ints" service from domain ID 4 to domain ID 6